elphinhote/ReadMe-Generator/README.md

 * [Questions](#questions)

 ## Description
-The App generates ReadMes for Projects
+The ReadMr Generator App generates ReadMes for Projects.

 ## Installation Instructions
 Clone or download the repository.